Pece17/LinuxServerManagement/README.md

 The instances ```bustergraafinen``` and ```ubuntussh``` are be now working correctly, as well as the network ```pekanverkko```

-# Remote connections to the instances
+# Remote connections to Buster and Ubuntu

 First, we will establish a remote desktop connection to the RDP  instance ```bustergraafinen``` using the following steps